How to Fix Black Teeth: Step-by-Step Guide

 - Use and abuse of tobacco

-- Tooth filling with silver sulfide
+- Tooth fillings with silver amalgam

 In this situation, the damage starts inside and continues to the tooth’s surface.
 The tooth’s black color may first appear in one or two spots.
 If not treated, it will eventually cover the entire tooth.